 Our telephone advice service offers a half hour dedicated appointment to speak to a trained and experienced Potential Plus UK advisor.
 Our advisors are fully trained by Potential Plus UK to answer your questions relating to supporting and parenting a child with high learning potential.
-This service is free of charge to members of Potential Plus UK and costs £36 for non-members.
-To book an advice call, please call the office on 01908 646433 or email firstname.lastname@example.org
+This service is free of charge to eligible members of Potential Plus UK and costs £36 for associate members and non-members.
+To book an advice call, please visit our online Telephone Advice Calls Booking Calendar

-Potential Plus UK has a wide selection of advice sheets covering many of the issues likely to face parents and carers of a child with high learning potential.
+Potential Plus UK has a wide selection of advice sheets, blogs and other resources including parent webinars, covering many of the issues likely to face parents and carers of a child with high learning potential.

-Members can access all of our advice sheets and download them free of charge by logging in.
+Members can access all of our advice sheets and download them free of charge by logging into the members area and visiting the Family Members Resources page.
 Non-members can download a selection of General Advice Sheets for free and other advice sheets are available to purchase and download at £3.60 each.